Northeast, Minneapolis: Religion

-The Polish-American media, notably the Polish American Journal and Kurier Polski of Minnesota, have covered the opposition to the Holy Cross merger extensively.
+The Polish-American media, notably the Polish American Journal and Kurier Polski of Minnesota, covered the opposition to the Holy Cross merger extensively.
 Minnesota media also reported on an August 6, 2011, public rally against the merger of parishes in front of the St. Paul Cathedral.
-Approximately 75 people participated in the rally, most were Holy Cross supporters, while some were from St. Austin Parish in North Minneapolis (which is set to be absorbed by St. Bridget Parish on January 1, 2012).
+Approximately 75 people participated in the rally, mostly Holy Cross supporters, while some were from St. Austin Parish in North Minneapolis (which was absorbed by St. Bridget Parish on January 1, 2012).
 This rally was the largest public expression of opposition to the Archdiocese's Strategic Plan.
 The Northeaster newspaper printed an editorial critical of the Holy Cross merger on August 10, 2011.
-Leaflets against the merger have been distributed in Northeast on at least three occasions.
+Leaflets against the merger were distributed in Northeast on at least three occasions.

 Northeast was also the site of significant developments in the history of the Orthodox Church in the United States.
 It was here that St. Alexis Toth founded the first Orthodox seminary in the United States at St. Mary's Orthodox Cathedral.
 St. Alexis had been an Eastern Rite (Ruthenian) Catholic priest, who after a confrontation with the Roman Catholic Archbishop of St. Paul, John Ireland, converted to the Russian Orthodox Church.
 St. Alexis is responsible for the conversion of approximately 20,000 Eastern Rite Catholics to Orthodoxy.
 The Orthodox Church in America canonized St. Alexis in 1994.
-To date, the Vatican has made no similar move in Bishop Ireland's case.
+There are no known efforts underway to canonize Archbishop John Ireland in the Roman Catholic Church.
 Presently, there are two Orthodox churches in Northeast: St. Mary's Orthodox Cathedral (associated with St. Alexis) and St. Michael and St. George Ukrainian Orthodox Church.

+Gyuto Wheel of Dharma Monastery, on Taylor Street in Northeast, is the first Tibetan Gyuto Monastery in the United States.

-The Sacred Heart of Jesus Polish National Catholic Church was destroyed by fire on April 19, 2021, which was investigated as a possible arson.
+The Sacred Heart of Jesus Polish National Catholic Church was destroyed by a fire on April 19, 2021, which was investigated as a possible arson.

 Education

 Minneapolis Public Schools (MPS) serves Northeast.
-Edison High School is located in Northeast.
-Students in Edison's attendance zone, according to MPS, have first priority at Edison and second at Henry High School or North Community High School.
+MPS students are able to attend community schools, based on their home address, or magnet schools for specific identities or interests.
+The following schools are located in Northeast or contain parts of Northeast in their attendance area: